Yahyakiani/Yahyakiani/README.md

 ### Current

 - Master's CS student at Dalhousie University
-- Doing Research on Improving Reading skills and Assessment through NLP and Machine Learning
+- Research on Improving Reading skills and Assessment through NLP and Machine Learning
 - Collaborated on a Paper that's been accepted at a Top Conference [”Long‑form evaluation of model editing”](https://arxiv.org/abs/2402.09394)
 - Fixing worthwhile OpenSource Projects that have gone stale.